Rossnkama/typescript-sch-exercises-part-2/instructions/replay-attack-3.md

 Steal and claim all the available VIP tickets you can (178), by attacking the `RedHawksVIP.sol` contract.

 ### Task 2
-Protect the `RedHawksVIP.sol` smart contract so your attack won't succedd.
+Protect the `RedHawksVIP.sol` smart contract so your attack won't succeed.